saurabh1294/pplsearch/readme.txt

 For test automation, you need to have the following packages installed:

 1.node.js (download and install https://nodejs.org/en/download/)
-2.webdriver-manager - npm update webdriver-manager
-3.protactor - npm install  protactor -g
+2.webdriver-manager - npm update webdriver-manager if webdriver manager not already iinstalled, install using npm install webdriver-manager -g 3.protractor - npm install  protactor -g

 To run test cases:-